Measuring crop health¶

 # Define the area of interest for the analysis lat = 14.789064 lon = -17.065202 buffer = 0.005 date = '2020-08-01'

 load_crophealth_data() command performs several key steps:

-identify all available Sentinel-2 data in the case-study area over the last two years
+identify all available Sentinel-2 data in the case-study area over the two years prior to the set date

 remove any bad quality pixels

 keep images where more than half of the image contains good quality pixels

 calculate the NDVI from the red and near infrared bands

 return the collated data for analysis